artemvang/helm-charts-infracost/charts/cloud-pricing-api/README.md

 | serviceAccount.annotations | object | `{}` | Annotations to add to the service account |
 | serviceAccount.create | bool | `true` | Specifies whether a service account should be created |
 | serviceAccount.name | string | `""` | The name of the service account to use.
 If not set and create is true, a name is generated using the fullname template |

+See the [values.yaml](values.yaml) file for parameters that our chart uses.
+The full list of parameters are in the [Bitnami PostgreSQL chart](https://github.com/bitnami/charts/blob/master/bitnami/postgresql/README.md); you can specify the values for this chart by prefixing them with `postgresql.`

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
 For example: